google/clusterfuzzlite/docs/clusterfuzzlite.md

 - Rust
 - Swift

-## CI Systems
+## Supported CI Systems
 - [GitHub Actions]
 - [Google Cloud Build]
 - [Prow]
-- More CI systems are in development, and [extending support to other CI systems] is easy
+- Support for more CI systems is in-progess, and [extending support to other CI systems] is easy

-## Library and Sanitizers
+## Supported Fuzzing Engine and Sanitizers

 - [libFuzzer] library for coverage-guided testing
 - [AddressSanitizer] for finding memory safety issues